jskeleton-fireal/aliascord/README.md

 # aliascord
-discord theme for people who use aliased fonts
+discord theme for people who have cleartype disabled and want to keep their eyesight <br>
+all this does is swap gg-sans (discord's native font) with some old microsoft fonts circa 1994